Iamoluberry/quantum-academy-with-api/README.md

 https://iamoluberry.github.io/Quantum-Academy/auth/qa-login

-Credentials:
-* Username: admin
-* Password: admin

 Once logged in, administrators have the capability to edit or delete student details.
 Additionally, administrators can view and address student complaints.
 After resolving a complaint, administrators have the authority to delete it from the system.

-Note: Request such as GET, POST, PUT, and DELETE are used in the project through mockapi.io
+Note: Request such as GET, POST, PUT, and DELETE are used in the project with APIs created using Laravel

 See codes on GitHub using this link https://github.com/Iamoluberry/Quantum-Academy